 The Heyday of Liner Notes in the 1970s

-This expansion of the liner note's function coincided with another trend that increased its importance--the 1960s social revolution that transformed music from a relatively innocuous vehicle for romantic yearnings in 1950 into a potent socio-political force by the late 1960s.
+This expansion of the liner note's function coincided with another trend that increased its importance.
+The 1960s social revolution transformed music from a relatively innocuous vehicle for romantic yearnings in 1950 into a potent socio-political force by the late 1960s.

-The biggest artists of the late sixties and early seventies were, like much of their audience, convinced that part of their mission was to change the world.
+The biggest artists of the late sixties and early seventies were, as much of their audience, convinced that part of their mission was to change the world.
 Huge hits like "Come On People, All Together Now," recorded by The YoungBloods, typified pop record content of the era.
-Most of Bob Dylan's biggest hits in the late 1960s and early 1970s were--along with being artistically important--stringent social messages, as were many of Motown's biggest hits.
+Most of Bob Dylan's biggest hits in the late 1960s and early 1970s were, along with with being artistically important, stringent social messages, as were many of Motown's biggest hits.

 Decreased space wasn't the only reason.
-By the 1980s, the recording industry had become an integrated part of a trillion-dollar entertainment industry.
-None of the dominant companies--among them EMI, the Warners Group, Sony, and BMG--were run, no surprise, by social/political radicals with an interest in a political comment.
+By the 1980s, the recording industry had become an integrated part of the trillion-dollar entertainment industry.
+None of the dominant companies—among them EMI, the Warners Group, Sony, and BMG—were run, no surprise, by social/political radicals with an interest in political comment.
 Artists, too, followed the depoliticizing trend.
 Rappers continued to be politically involved more than other musicians, but their comments were there for all to hear in the raps of NWA and countless others.
 They didn't need liner notes.

-Although some musicians' web sites continue to offer digital downloads of commentary on their music, in general, the significance of liner notes diminished even further a little later in the 21st C. as the industry shifted more and more toward digital downloads and streaming.
+Although some musicians' websites continue to offer digital downloads of commentary on their music, in general, the significance of liner notes diminished even further a little later in the 21st century as the industry shifted more and more toward digital downloads and streaming.